 where <keyword> and <suffix> can have multiple values, and where the three components can be separated optionally by whitespace.

-Separate multiple keywords with semicolons.
-Keywords are not case sensitive.
-Keywords cannot contain whitespace.
+Delimit multiple keywords with semicolons.
+Keywords are not case sensitive, and keywords cannot contain whitespace.
 For example, keywords "topic;topic-id;topic_id" match the following substrings:

 // TOPIC :